Reciprocity maps with restricted ramification: Cohomology

 \section{Cohomology}

-The following section provides background on the Iwasawa-theoretic generalizations of Tate and Poitou-Tate duality that we require.
-For the case of a complete local noetherian ring with finite residue field, these dualities are detailed in the work of Nekovar \cite{nekovar}.
-The case of a general profinite ring can be found in the work of Lim \cite{lim}.
-We use the standard conventions for signs of differentials on complexes, as found in \cite[Chapter 1]{nekovar}.
+The following section provides preliminaries on the Iwasawa-theoretic generalizations of Tate and Poitou-Tate duality that we require.
+For the case of a complete local noetherian ring with finite residue field, these dualities are detailed in \cite{nekovar}.
+The case of a general profinite ring can be found in \cite{lim}.
+We use the standard conventions for signs of differentials on complexes, as in \cite[Chapter 1]{nekovar}.